cryptoassetlab/cryptoassetlab.github.io/README.md

 with special regard for their disruptive role in the future of money and finance.

-We, also, pay attention to the innovations in cryptography and blockchain technology, given their relevance for privacy, security, and other applications
+Also, we pay attention to the innovations in cryptography and blockchain technology, given their relevance for privacy, security, and other applications